rubarb666/Website/docs/tutorial/blog.md

 }
 ```

-the last thing that we need to do is register our leaf `AboutUs` in the main YourApplication class.
-You will find this
+The last thing that we need to do is register our Leaf `AboutUs` in the Application class in `src/YourApplication.php`.
-in the `src/` directory: `YourApplication.php`

 You will find a `registerUrlHandlers()` method, which calls a method `$this->addUrlHandlers();`

-This method accepts an array of url handlers.
-You will find the index one here already.
-Add an array to as the second
+This method accepts an array of `UrlHandler`s.
+You will find the `Index` Leaf registered here already.
-parameter to `ClassMappedUrlHandler` and add a key value pair of "about-us/" => new classMappedUrlHandler(AboutUs::class)
+Add an array to as the second parameter to `ClassMappedUrlHandler` and add a key value pair
+of `"about-us/" => new classMappedUrlHandler(AboutUs::class)`

 If that seems daunting, just copy this for now.